AI Tools & Workflow

 Make it feel like you

-Every tool in this post reflects Juliana's specific workflow.
+Every tool here reflects Juliana's specific workflow.
 Her capture system routes to her specific project boards.
+Her converter handles her specific formats.
 Her reformatter solves her specific Markdown-to-Word problem.
-Your tools should reflect yours.
-When you adapt the prompts below:

-• Expect to iterate.
-Your first version will work but won't be quite right.
-Say "this is close but [specific thing is off]" and go again.
+• Expect to iterate — your first version will work but not be quite right.
+Say "this is close but [specific thing is off]" and go again

 • Got a tool someone else built?
 Paste it in and say: "I got this from someone else.
 Help me adapt it for my situation."
 That's a completely valid starting point.